Praise and Appreciation for Athanatos Ministries’ Apologetics Mentorship Program

 Reverend Randall Hroziencik, Ph.D.

-ACM’s apologetics academy is essentially a mentorship program for Christian writers and artists and anyone seeking to become well-grounded in defending the faith through their vocation–whatever that vocation may be.
+ACM’s apologetics academy is essentially a mentorship program for any Christian seeking to become well-grounded in defending the faith through their vocation–whatever that vocation may be.

-Our 3-5 week modules are designed with the busy person in mind.
+If one is not enrolling in one of our certificate programs, the 3-5 week modules can be taken separately.
+They are designed with the busy person in mind.
 At an affordable cost and for just a few hours a week, you can become acquainted with some of the most important apologetics resources available.
 You’ll learn about the facts of your faith and lay a foundation for further, independent study.
 These courses are available throughout the year on a ‘self-guided’ basis.
 Start and finish on your own timeline.
 However, three times a year–in October, February, and May–facilitators will be ‘on duty.’
 Time your enrollment for those periods if you want interaction with teachers and facilitators.

 The highest amount of interaction is offered to those who enroll in either our Apologetics Certificate Program or our Literary Apologetics Certificate Program, as this is where ACM’s Executive Director, Dr. Anthony Horvath, and others associated with his ministry, are particularly keen to help students develop their passions.